svenbuder/velocereduction/README.md

 - Join image of same type: calculate median image for calibration runs; co-add images for science runs
 - Extract tramlines: use predefined regions from Chris Tinney to identify pixels for each order that will be co-added
 - Calculate rough SNR: use sqrt(counts) + read noise, where read_noise is calculated from maximum overscan RMS * nr of pixels.
 For science runs also multiply read noise by nr of runs, since they are co-added.
-- Safe files as minimal*.fits with one extension per order.
+- Safe files as veloce_spectra_SCIENCENAME_YYMMDD.fits with one extension per order.
 Each order has a data table with 6x4128 entries for wave (at this stage only placeholder), science, science_noise, flat, thxe, and lc. ccd and orders can be identified from the FITS extension "EXTNAME" in the form of "CCD_3_ORDER_93" for CCD3's 93rd order.

 ### Wavelength calibration
+- Loop over the science runs
-- Read in the minimal*.fits
+- Read in the veloce_spectra_SCIENCENAME_YYMMDD.fits file
 - Loop over each order and use the preidentified thxe pixel -> wavelength combinations to fit a 4th order polynomial wavelength solution.
 - This is currently a static solution (assuming and hoping that the pixel -> wavelength positions do not change over the years)
 - LC is currently not used to improve wavelength solution
-- Overwrite wave placeholder and save minimal*.fits
+- Overwrite wave placeholders and update veloce_spectra_SCIENCENAME_YYMMDD.fits

 ## Dependencies